 This is false.

 Traditionally, critical illness insurance was taken out alongside mortgages.
-If you became seriously ill you could pay off your outstanding mortgage in full, so your family weren’t left to cover the debt and you could take the necessary time away from work to receive treatment.
+If you became seriously ill you could pay off your outstanding mortgage in full, so your family weren’t left to cover the debt and you could take the necessary time away from work to receive medical treatment.

 But critical illness insurance can be used to cover any debt.
 This could be anything from your child’s university tuition fees to your car finance.
 Any financial liability that you wouldn’t want to pass to your loved ones in the event that you became unable to cover the repayments due to illness.